 Diet is a much-debated part of the BFRB conundrum.
-As far as we know, the discussion began in the late 90s, when John Kender eliminated certain foods from his tricster daughter’s diet, to see which foods increased her urges to pull her hair.
-Since then many others have kept detailed food diaries, testing certain foods against their urges, with varying results. more about the John Kender Diet.
+We can track the diet-hair-pulling conversation only as far as the late 90s, when John Kender eliminated certain foods from his hair pulling daughter’s diet, to see which foods increased her urges to pull her hair.
+Since then many others have kept detailed food diaries, testing certain foods against their urges, with varying results.
+More about the John Kender Diet

 Lifestyle changes such as diet have helped many reduce their urges.
 Eating certain foods can noticeably increase urges to pull hair; the most common culprits being stimulants such as sugar, glucose syrup, alcohol and caffeine.
 Many state that reducing their intake of these can alleviate urges, making them more manageable.

 Research has shown that changes in diet affect hair pulling and skin scratching in mice.
 Diet affects brain chemistry (particularly serotonin, which affects our mood), and dietary changes can also reduce abnormal behaviour in humans.
-The effects of diet on trichotillomania are not completely clear-cut and there is little research into the area; people experience different results after eating certain foods.
+The effects of diet on trichotillomania are not clear-cut and there is little research into this.
+It is hard to research people’s diet in general and people experience different hair-pulling results after eating certain foods.

 To test the effects of a food, such as sugar or glucose, on your urges, eliminate them from your diet for three months before introducing them back on one day per week only, for a further four weeks.
 Keeping notes to observe patterns.
 In our experience the majority of tricsters do not recognize food-related urges to pull hair out, because they don’t eliminate foods for long enough and/or keep adequate records.